-By publishing this document, the authors have added an important contribution to the information available to those people with diabetes who experience hypoglycaemia and those who care for them.
+By publishing this updated document, the authors clearly describe the difference between type 1 and type 2 diabetes and have set this out in an easy to read table, the signs and symptoms of hypoglycaemia.
+The authors have included essential information for those people with diabetes who experience hypoglycaemia and those who care for them.

-In describing hypoglycaemia, the explanations of the signs and symptoms are clearly defined for which people with diabetes and their carers will find a great help.
+In describing hypoglycaemia, the reasons and explanations of the signs and symptoms are clearly summarized which people with diabetes and their carers will find a great help.
 The causes of hypoglycaemia are set out in a comprehensible way, as are the risks associated with hypoglycaemia.
-The impact of having a 'hypo' on lifestyle and driving is also described in an easy to read way.
+The various medications and the effects they have on glucose levels is clearly explained.
+The impact of having a 'hypo' on lifestyle and driving is described in an easy to read way.

-Information is also given for those in a care home or end of life scenario, as well as those who develop dementia to raise awareness that the presentation of hypoglycaemia maybe different.
+Details for groups of people who are also at risk of hypoglycaemia is clearly written.
+Information is given for those in a care home or end of life scenario, as well as those who develop dementia to raise awareness that the presentation of hypoglycaemia maybe different.

 The various treatments for those having a 'hypo' and when a person can treat their own hypo are detailed, as well as the situation whereby a person would need someone to assist and help.
-There is also a section on various situations when a person might be more at risk of experiencing hypoglycaemia.